nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 ## Hide word/phrase

-So we have covered about half the functions required to run this game, but we started with the smallest ones, what we're going to look at next is how to scramble or obfuscate the word/phrase such that is returns a `string` containing the word/phrase with underscores in place of letters the user has not yet correctly guessed.
+We have covered about half the functions required to run this game, but we started with the smallest ones, what we're going to look at next is how to scramble or obfuscate the word/phrase such that is returns a `string` containing the word/phrase with underscores in place of letters the user has not yet correctly guessed.
 It will do this by accepting the `string` representing the word/phrase and a list of guessed letters, and using a function that determines if a given letter or an underscore should be displayed return the new string.

-`flet` (line 2) is a new concept, it does for functions what `let` does for variables, so if you want to create a function in a certain context but not declared globally then `flet` is your friend, you can define as many functions as you like in an `flet`, there is a limitation to `flet` however, they can't be recursive, there's a way to do this, but we don't need recursion in this tutorial so `flet` is perfectly fine.
+`flet` (line 2) is a new concept, it does for functions what `let` does for variables, so if you want to create a function in a local context then `flet` is your friend, you can define as many functions as you like in an `flet`, there is a limitation to `flet` however, they can't be recursive, there's a way to do this, but we don't need recursion in this tutorial so `flet` is perfectly fine.

-Using `flet` we will define a function known as 'letter-or-underscore' which accepts a single letter and will have an if statement in the function body to check to see if the letter is in the guessed-letters list or the letter is a space character, if either of these conditions are true the function will return the letter, else it will return #\_ (the underscore character).
+Using `flet` we will define a function known as 'letter-or-underscore' which accepts a single letter and will have an if statement in the function body to check to see if the letter is in the guessed-letters list or the letter is a space character, if either of these conditions are true the function will return the letter, else it will return `#\_` (the underscore character).

 This isn't the end of the scramble-sitcom function however, just because there's a means to determine if a letter or underscore should be displayed, it is only the means by which to transform the 'sitcom' string, it needs to actually be transformed.

-We can use `map` to do this, `map` is a generalised transform function, it's very flexible and if you find yourself limited by the various map-style functions in Common Lisp, then `map` is your friend.
+We can use `map` to do this, `map` is a generalised transform function, it's very flexible and if you find yourself limited by the various map-style functions in Common Lisp, then `map` is here to help.
 In our example we want to perform a map operation and return a `string`, and we want to use the letter-or-underscore function to do the transforming, the only thing to be aware of is that we need to map over a list and have a `string`.
 Once again, Common Lisp has a function to convert a `sequence` (which a `string` is) into a `sequence` of another type (such as a `list`), this function is called `coerce`, so we will `coerce` the sitcom to a `list` and perform the map operation on that.
 Since the map function is the last thing the function does, then mapping into a string will be the value returned by this function.

 {% highlight common_lisp linenos %}
 (defun scramble-sitcom (sitcom guessed-letters)